rebeccaferrell/CSSS508/Lectures/slides_week_4.md

 R data types
 ===

 So far we've been manipulating data frames, making visuals, and summarizing.
 This got you pretty far!
-Now you need to get more in the weeds of programming in R. Today:
+Now you need to get more in the weeds of programming in R. Today is all about types of data in R.

-- R data structures: vectors, types
-- Programming controls: loops, conditionals, etc.

 Vectors
 ===
 type: section

-Data frames are a useful way to store data in R. A data frame is really a **list** of **vectors**, where each vector is a column of the same length (number of rows).
-But data frames are not the only object we want to have in R: e.g. linear regression output.
-So we need to learn about vectors, matrices, and lists to do additional things we can't express with `dplyr` syntax.
+A data frame is really a **list** of **vectors**, where each vector is a column of the same length (number of rows).
+But data frames are not the only object we want to have in R, e.g. linear regression output.
+We need to learn about vectors, matrices, and lists to do additional things we can't express with `dplyr` syntax.

 Making vectors